MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 # Container Images

 Container images are used to deploy containers.
 These images can include an operating system, applications, and all application dependencies.
 For instance, you may develop a container image that has been pre-configured with Nano Server, IIS, and an application running in IIS.
 This container image can then be stored in a container registry for later use, deployed on any Windows Container host (on-prem, cloud, or even to a container service), and also used as the base for a new container image.

 There are two types of container images:

-- Base OS Images – these are provided by Microsoft and have the core OS components.
+- Base OS Images – these are provided by Microsoft and include the core OS components.
 - Container Images – a container image that has been created from a Base OS Image.

 On a Windows Container host, container image type is differentiated when using the `Get-ContainerImage` command.